HON 273: The Human Event, Science Focus

 Office: Irish A 219 & LSC 268

 E-mail: The most efficient way to contact me (john dot lynch at asu dot edu).
 Please see the policies page for important information about my availability over email.
-Please make sure you put "HON273" in the subject line as mail from outside ASU frequently gets trapped in my spam filters.
+Please make sure you put "HON273" in the subject line.

 Course Description

 HON 273 follows on from the first semester of “The Human Event” but will focus on a selection of modern scientific ideas (for example, the observational work of Galileo, the theoretical work of Newton, the synthetic work of Darwin) and their implications for us as human beings.
-Throughout, we will be examining these ideas as both “science” (whatever that may mean) and as cultural products, while exploring their implications for our views of ourselves within an apparently vast impersonal universe.
+Throughout, we will be examining these ideas as both scientific knowledge and as cultural products, while exploring their implications for our views of ourselves within an apparently vast impersonal universe.
 Particular attention will be paid to apparent tensions between scientific and religious viewpoints.

-Readings will be somewhat technical in places (especially Newton & Einstein), but not overly so, and non-scientists who are interested in these “great ideas” will benefit.
+Readings will be somewhat technical in places (especially Newton), but not overly so, and non-scientists who are interested in these “great ideas” will benefit.
 Those wishing to explore the ideas further in more technical detail will be encouraged to do so

 Learning Outcomes